gregorsega/jss_lod/readme.txt

 This readme.txt file is a complementary file for the following manuscript:
-Verbovšek, T. & Šega, G. Estimating true mean value and standard deviation of data censored by limit of detection (Nature Geoscience, year, ...).
+Verbovšek, T. & Šega, G. Estimating true mean value and standard deviation of data censored by limit of detection (?).